 - You have had business dealings with someone who has been recently audited

 Getting audited by either the IRS or the Florida Department of Revenue does not necessarily mean you have committed a crime or have any problems with your tax paperwork.
-However, an IRS and Florida Department of Revenue tax attorney can help ensure that your interests are looked after during the audit.
+However, an IRS and Florida Department of Revenue tax attorney can help protect your rights during the audit.
 Remember: the IRS agent ultimately looks out for the interests of the IRS, so it’s good to have legal help on your side.